th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 - Matches reone's implementation (game engine behavior)
 - Matches kotorblender's implementation (working tool)
 - Consistent with BWM-File-Format.md documentation (notes PyKotor discrepancy)
+- Confirmed by Ghidra reverse engineering of game engine

+---

+## Andastra's Approach: Detailed Analysis

+### Andastra.Parsing's Design Choice

+**Key Difference**: Andastra.Parsing (and PyKotor) does NOT read AABB data from files - it always generates trees on-the-fly.

+**This is a design choice, not a requirement**.
+The standard approach (used by reone, xoreos, kotorblender, and the game engine itself) is to read AABB data from files.

+**Why This Choice Was Made**:

+The original PyKotor developers chose to generate AABB trees on-the-fly rather than reading them from files.
+This was likely for simplicity - the reader code doesn't need to parse the binary AABB structure and link child nodes.

+**Implications**:

+1. **Reader**: Never reads AABB data, always generates fresh trees
+2. **Writer**: Must still write correct binary format (0-based indices) because files are consumed by other tools and the game engine
+3. **Round-trip**: Original tree structure is lost when reading/writing files
+4. **Performance**: Must regenerate tree every time (O(n log n) complexity, which is acceptable for typical walkmesh sizes)

+**Is This Correct?**

+The approach works, but it's non-standard.
+The battle-tested mainstream implementations (reone, xoreos) read AABB data from files.
+Generating on-the-fly is valid but:

+- **Advantages**: Always structurally correct trees (no file format bugs in reader), simpler reader code
+- **Disadvantages**: Original tree structure lost, must regenerate every time, doesn't preserve exact tree from original files

+**Important**: The writer bug had nothing to do with this design choice.
+Even though the reader generates trees, the writer still produces files that other tools and the game engine read.
+The bug was simply writing the wrong index values (1-based instead of 0-based).

+### Andastra Runtime's Approach

+**Key Code**: `src/Andastra/Runtime/Content/Converters/BwmToNavigationMeshConverter.cs`

+**Strategy**:

+1. Uses Andastra.Parsing's `bwm.Aabbs()` which generates AABB tree on-the-fly
+2. Converts `BWMNodeAABB` objects to `NavigationMesh.AabbNode` objects
+3. Uses **object references** to link children (not indices)

+**Analysis**:

+- Runtime is independent of binary file format encoding (uses object references)
+- However, Runtime writes files through Andastra.Parsing's Writer
+- Therefore, the writer bug affected Runtime-generated files
+- After the fix, Runtime-generated files work correctly

+**Performance Consideration**:

+The user noted that O(n) performance is acceptable.
+The AABB tree generation is O(n log n), which is fine for typical walkmesh sizes (hundreds to thousands of faces).
+The tree is generated once when loading the walkmesh, not per-frame.

 ---